cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 - Detailed description of the underlying principles and overall framework in the following chapters
 - Combination of published material, clinical experience, and efficient methods for attachment repair

-### CHAPTER 7 Introduction to the Three Pillars of Comprehensive Attachment Treatment
+## Chapter 7 Introduction to the Three Pillars of Comprehensive Attachment Treatment

 **Chapter 7: Introduction to the Three Pillars of Comprehensive Attachment Treatment**